 Universitat Politecnica de Catalunya.

-Dr. Kaeli is presently the Associate Dean of Undergraduate Programs
+Dr. Kaeli served as Associate Dean of Undergraduate Programs

 of the Undergraduate Study Committee in the Department of Electrical and

 Dr. Kaeli is the Director of the Northeastern University Computer

 Architecture Research Laboratory